cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 section, you will see how to group multiple models and datasets together to perform bulk training and evaluation without having to manually provide individual training and evaluation commands.

-## Write an experiment outline to implement the various conditions within a results table in a paper.
+## Writing an experiment outline to implement the various conditions within a results table in a paper.

 An experiment outline file defines how Juneberry should construct several related model configs, train those models, perform evaluations of the trained models, and then summarize the results.